mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 #### Shape

-Each family is a separate labeled counter per access point — 17 access points times three families, 51 metrics. `legacy_raw_cte` collects them into one array of `(access_point, family, counter)` structs and `legacy_exploded_cte` unnests it, so the three families become one long row set keyed by access point instead of 51 near-identical `unnest`es.
+Each family is a separate labeled counter per access point — 17 access points times three families, 51 metrics. `legacy_base_cte` collects them into one array of `(access_point, family, counter)` structs and `legacy_exploded_cte` unnests it, so the three families become one long row set keyed by access point instead of 51 near-identical `unnest`es.

 The label on each counter carries the rest of the key, colon-separated: